 In the Vancouver calculation, only Parent "1" is eligible for the BC Tax Reduction.
-However, if the living wage in your community is below \$17.01, Parent "2" may also be eligible.
+However, if the living wage in your community is below \$17.02, Parent "2" may also be eligible.
+The Excel Spreadsheet will automatically adjust provincial taxes for Parent "2" if that is the case.